 - Social Investment

-This can include giving of our time, giving of our money through donation, supporting a cause, helping a neighbour or planting a tree.
+It can include giving our time, giving our money through donation, supporting a cause, helping a neighbour or planting a tree.

 Helping others through empathy and love has proven to reduce depression and anxiety.